Encyclopedia … combined with a great Buyer's Guide!

 More specific term: output couplers

-Categories: photonic devices, laser devices and laser physics
+Categories: article belongs to category photonic devices photonic devices, article belongs to category laser devices and laser physics laser devices and laser physics

 The resonator of a laser contains mirrors, which must meet a number of criteria, in particular